-Celebrate the anniversary of the 8th Hagfish Day Celebration with us October 19, 2016!!!
-Eight years of exotic, unusual…okay ugly ocean animals.
+Merry…uh…Happy, no…hmmm, oh, Hooray, it’s HAGFISH DAY!!!
+Celebrate the anniversary of the 11th Hagfish Day Celebration with us October 19, 2022!!!
+Ten years of exotic, unusual, some might say ugly (we prefer beauty-challenged) ocean animals.

 “Sometimes it seems as if ecological causes are popularity contests that exclude the less attractive and less well-known, though equally vulnerable, creatures,” said WhaleTimes Director Ruth Musgrave.
 “There are species in peril that kids never hear about.”

 How do you celebrate Hagfish Day?
 Classrooms, individuals and families can participate by making Hagfish Slime, writing , make or send a Hagfish Bouquet to a friend.
 It’s sure to be a good slime!
 Below are some Hagfish Day activities if you just can’t wait to celebrate the beauty of ugly.